raihahahan/cpp-database/README.md

 # Project overview

-This project is divided into two phases:
+This project is divided into three phases:

 1. **Phase 1:** Key-Value Store with LSM-Tree Storage (current)
 2. **Phase 2:** Key-Value Store with B-Tree Storage